MarsBased/handbook/sections/development/working-principles.md

 5. [Who watches the watchmen?](#Whowatchesthewatchmen)
 6. [Async is the way](#Asyncistheway)

-Those are our principles, and if you don't like them... well, we are afraid Groucho Marx is not here.
+Those are our principles, and if you don't like them... well, you know how that goes.

 ## 1. <a name='SpeaklikeaMartian'></a>Speak like a Martian